-Irritable bowel syndrome (IBS) and colon cancer can share several common symptoms, but a person living with IBS does not have a higher risk of developing colon cancer.
+Irritable bowel syndrome (IBS) and colon cancer may share several common symptoms, but living with IBS does not increase someone’s risk of developing colon cancer.

 IBS is a chronic condition that causes abdominal pain and other symptoms.
 The condition affects the large intestine, also known as the colon.

 Colon cancer affects the same area as IBS and can cause several of the same symptoms in some people.